ajsmith607/ajsmith/content/articles/wine-cube/index.md

 I then satisfied one other requirement: to learn CAD to design the structure.
 Learning CAD had long been a goal of mine, and this simple structure, consisting of a small number of wood pieces all arranged at right angles, seemed an ideal project to help introduce me to CAD.

-The structure I designed and intended to build is brutally simple, high density, vertically oriented shelving in the shape of a cube with access from two sides to optimize an open space and allow for flexible arrangement of multiple units.
+The structure I designed and intendeto build is brutally simple, high density, vertically oriented shelving in the shape of a cube with access from two sides to optimize an open space and allow for flexible arrangement of multiple units.

 An illustration with the top panel shifted to reveal the structure: